sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 ### SushiSwap

 [**SushiSwap**](https://app.sushi.com/swap) was originally a fork of Uniswap, built upon Uniswap's code, while introducing some key differences.
-One of the biggest differences is that rewards are issued in SUSHI tokens.
+One of the greatest difference is that rewards are issued in the form of SUSHI tokens.
 SushiSwap's liquidity providers are rewarded with the protocol's native token, SUSHI, which is also a governance token.
 Unlike Uniswap (UNI), SUSHI holders can continue to earn yields even after they cease to provide liquidity.
 According to [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, among the rankings of centralized exchanges, Sushiswap's total lock-up volume of funds was approximately US$1.68 billion, ranking 11th in DeFi application lock-up volume.

 ### Quickswap

-[**Quickswap**](https://quickswap.exchange/#/) is a layer2 decentralized exchange, similar to Uniswap and Sushiswap, using the AMM method.
+[**Quickswap**](https://quickswap.exchange/#/) is a layer2 decentralized exchange similar to Uniswap and Sushiswap, which also uses the AMM method.
 Anyone can invest money on Quickswap, provide liquidity, and earn income by staking liquidity tokens again.
 Quickswap's token, QUICK, is used as a governance token, and holders can submit proposals for changes to the protocol.
-According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, among the rankings of centralized exchanges, Quickswap's total locked funds amounted to about US$473 million, ranking 22nd among DeFi applications.
+According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, among the rankings of centralized exchanges, Quickswap's total locked funds amounted to around US$473 million, ranking 22nd among DeFi applications.

 ### DODO

-[**DODO**](https://app.dodoex.io/) is a decentralized trading platform that uses an original Proactive Market Maker (PMM) algorithm to provide efficient on-chain liquidity for Web3 assets, allowing everyone to easily issue and trade Web3 assets.
-DODO not only provides liquidity by itself, but also aggregates the liquidity of other exchanges.
+[**DODO**](https://app.dodoex.io/) is a decentralized trading platform that uses an original Proactive Market Maker (PMM) algorithm to provide efficient on-chain liquidity for Web3 assets, allowing everyone to issue and trade Web3 assets easily.
+DODO not only provides liquidity but also aggregates the liquidity of other exchanges.
 This allows DODO to offer the best prices on the entire network.
 According to the data of [DeFi Pulse](https://www.defipulse.com/), as of March 30, 2022, DODO's total fund lock-up volume was approximately US$47,700 million, ranking 52nd in DeFi application lock-up volume.

 ### dForce

-[**dForce**](https://dforce.network/) is committed to building an integrated and interoperable matrix of open financial protocols and currency protocols, including lending protocols (global liquidity pools, interest-earning markets), asset-based protocols (multi-currency stablecoins, synthetic assets, etc.), liquidity aggregators, automatic market makers, etc. As of March 30, 2022, dForce's total lock-up volume of funds was approximately US$15,400, and DeFi applications ranked 69th in lock-up volume.
+[**dForce**](https://dforce.network/) is committed to building an integrated and interoperable matrix of open financial protocols and currency protocols, including lending protocols (global liquidity pools, interest-earning markets), asset-based protocols (multi-currency stablecoins, synthetic assets, etc.), liquidity aggregators, Automatic Market Makers, etc. As of March 30, 2022, dForce's total lock-up volume of funds was approximately US$15,400, and DeFi applications ranked 69th in lock-up volume.

 ### Synapse